formsandflows/PACo/Components/PACo_Header_A.md

 The back image and the navigation image share the same location and thus cannot be used simultaneously.

+The back image is not shown in the image above.

 ### cmp_ShowHelp
 This image is used to redirect an user to a location where (s)he can find more information when the image is clicked on (cmp_OnHelpSelect).